 - Arrange to have a neighbour pick up the mail and newsletters.

 - If snow is in the forecast, arrange to have someone else shovel your property.
 This will also help to prevent any liability claims if someone slips and falls.

 - Only post vacation photos after you have returned home.
 Announcing on social media that you will be away, could even negate your insurance policy.

 There are plenty more ways you can protect your home.
 Ask your agent at Reliance Insurance for specific measures you can take to make sure your home insurance policy will keep you covered if you should experience a break-in when you’re out of town.
-After all, they are the experts in insurance coverages.
+After all, they are experts in insurance coverage.
 Some policies require an adult to check in on the vacant property to keep the policy intact.
 Contact one of the Reliance Personal Lines home insurance broker to learn more on how to protect your home and family with our HomeProtect home insurance.